Opening hours 2020

-Munkeruphus is closed in the winter (primo November until primo April)
+Munkeruphus is closed in the winter (Beginning of November until the end af March)

 Adults: DKK 70